msimonin/snooze-grid5000-multisite/README.md

     [OAR_GRIDSUB] SSH KEY : /tmp/oargrid//oargrid_ssh_key_msimonin_42581
       You can use this key to connect directly to your OAR nodes with the oar user.

-Connect to your job (with the subnet reservation):
+* Connect to your job (with the subnet reservation):

     (frontend)$ oarsub -C 471354

-Configure the proxy :
+* Configure the proxy :

     (frontend)$ export https_proxy="http://proxy:3128"

-On a grid5000 frontend in your home directory :
+* Clone the git repository :

     (frontend)$ git clone https://github.com/msimonin/snooze-grid5000-multisite.git

-Download latest version of debian package (snoozenode is require, snoozeclient is optional) :
+* Download latest version of debian package (snoozenode is require, snoozeclient is optional) :

     (frontend)$ cd ~/snooze-grid5000-multisite/grid5000/deployscript/deb_packages/
     (frontend)$ wget https://ci.inria.fr/snooze-software/job/master-snoozenode/ws/distributions/deb-package/snoozenode_1.1.0-0_all.deb